The Life and Land of Yeshua

 Instructors: This course will be team taught with the live sessions from Israel being led by Gary L. Alley Jr., Baruch Brian Kvasnica and Dr. Noel Rabinowitz.
 Video lectures by Dr. Randall Buth and Dr. Halvor Ronning will enrich the course content.

 The course will consist of three live sessions and 24 asynchronous lectures over twelve weeks.
 Each week’s lectures will be posted weekly to be viewed at the student’s leisure during that week.
 The three live online sessions are intended to summarize previous weeks’ material and allow for discussion with questions and answers, according to the schedule below.
-The course will run 2 March – 25 May 2022.
+The course will run between 10 October, 2023 and 9 January, 2024.

 Upon successful completion of this course: